Best Cheap Health Insurance in Washington, D.C. (2025)

 What is the average cost of health insurance in Washington, D.C.?

-Health insurance in Washington, D.C., costs $573 per month, on average.
+Medical insurance in Washington, D.C., costs $573 per month, on average, for a Silver plan.
 Coverage averages $447 per month for the roughly 1 in 5 D.C. residents who qualify for discounts.

 Methodology